JorshuaG/web-sprint-challenge-single-page-applications/README.md

 1. Create a new state
 2. Post to [reqres](https://reqres.in/) with `axios`
 3. Log data in console
-4. The URL you should use is `https://reqres.in/api/orders`.
+4. The URL you should use is `npx`.
 The tests are based on this URL.

 ## Submission format

 Follow these steps for completing your project.

 Set up your fork on Github to [submit via Codegrade](https://www.notion.so/lambdaschool/Submitting-an-assignment-via-Code-Grade-A-Step-by-Step-Walkthrough-07bd65f5f8364e709ecb5064735ce374), pushing commits to your `<firstName-lastName>` branch.

 - [ ] Your code will be reviewed over the next few days.
 Read [these instructions](https://www.notion.so/How-to-View-Feedback-in-CodeGrade-c5147cee220c4044a25de28bcb6bb54a) to learn how to view feedback in CodeGrade.